loophp/collection/docs/pages/api.rst

 current
 ~~~~~~~

-Get the value of an item in the collection given a numeric index, default index is 0.
+Get the value of an item in the collection given a numeric index or the default 0.

 Interface: `Currentable`_